liuyishengalan/lstm-based-prefetcher/README.md

 # LSTM-based Prefetcher

-Embedding LSTM model is implemented in this prefetched based on the paper: [Learning Memory Access Patterns](https://arxiv.org/pdf/1803.02329.pdf)
+Embedding LSTM model is implemented in this prefetcher, based on the paper: [Learning Memory Access Patterns](https://arxiv.org/pdf/1803.02329.pdf)

 Model Structure: